 Find Your Local Office

 Extension experts live and work in the communities they serve.
 Our team offers insight and solutions based on a deep understanding of local needs and priorities.

-Heidi Johnson is working as the interim Agriculture Institute director through July 31, 2019.
+Heidi Johnson is the Agriculture Institute director.

 She was previously the Crops and Soils educator in Dane County.